My Philosophy of Life and Human Existence

 Having this false dualism between science and spirituality completely fade away has been so liberating!
 I am no longer forced to reject any source of truth or knowledge.
 I can just compile a never-ending list of truths and knowledge that I can apply to myself and the world around me.

-Furthermore, science and spirituality are VERY, VERY different paths to the same destinations.
+Furthermore, science and spirituality are VERY, VERY different paths to the same destination.
 Humans all start in the same place: ignorance.
 And perhaps following scientific traditions and practices requires us to climb mountain after mountain.
-And perhaps following spiritual paths require us to swim through river after river.
-But when done correctly, scientific and spiritual practices and traditions have objectively led humanity to the same destinations: an oasis of truth and knowledge about existence.
+And perhaps following spiritual traditions and practices require us to swim through river after river.
+But when done correctly, scientific and spiritual practices and traditions when done correctly have objectively led humanity to the same destinations: the oasis of truth and knowledge about existence.

 To put this conclusion as clearly and precisely as I can: